-T levels will start at Leicester College in September 2021 in the following subjects.
+T levels will start at Leicester College in September 2021 in the listed subjects.
 Take a look at the T levels below to find out more about what you will learn, career pathways and entry requirements for the courses.
-For all of the T levels you will need grade 4 in English and maths GCSE.
+For all T levels you will need grade 4 in English and maths GCSE.

 |Construction||Onsite construction||Carpentry and joinery|

 |Building services engineering for construction||Electrical and electronic equipment engineering|